GerritGeeraerts/markdown-cv/index.md

 * I love breaking down information into small and easy to understand concepts which makes it easy to understand for students.

 `2009 - 2010` <span style="font-size:1.2em;">**Chief employee IT**</span>, University Ghent, Belgium
 * Writing a user story and developing a workflow tool for sales, laborants, customers and administration department.
-  * [**.net, SQL, HTML, CSS**]
-* IT infrastructure management and support toghether with the central IT department.
+* IT infrastructure management and support together with the central IT department.
-  * [Firewall, switches, dhcp, dns, wlan, aad, dns, deployment]
+* **Skills**: **.NET, SQL, HTML, CSS, Firewall, switches, DHCP, DNS, Wlan, AD, DNS, Deployment]